Vincent Lobo

-Vincent Lobo is a former Indian national level badminton player.
+Vincent Lobo (born 16 August 1977) is a former Indian badminton player.
 He has won numerous local, state and national level titles.
 At the national level, he has won eight Indian badminton national championship titles over his career.

 His first two Indian national titles came in 1989 at Bangalore when he was 12 years old and coached by his father Derrick Lobo.
 Vincent won the Under 12 Boys Singles and Doubles Indian National titles, partnering Advait Maniar.

 During his teenage years he was coached by both Uday Pawar and Leroy D’sa and was consistently ranked nationally in the top 10 in his respective age groups in both the singles and doubles.

 The next 2 Indian national titles came at the Under 22 Doubles Nationals in 1996 where he won the Boys Doubles partnering Sachin Ratti and Mixed Doubles partnering Larissa Sadarangani.